Health Tuition

 Puncture

-Punctures are wounds that are small holes that occur in the soft tissue such as your upper arm, belly, or thigh.
+Punctures are wounds that are small holes that occur in the soft tissue, such as your upper arm, belly, or thigh.
 Splinters from wood and needles are causes of puncture wounds.

 These types of punctures only have an adverse effect on the outer layer of tissue.
-If the puncture is as a result of a gunshot or a knife wound deep muscle penetration is possible as well as damage to internal organs.
+If the puncture is a result of a gunshot or a knife wound deep muscle penetration is possible as well as damage to internal organs.
 These wounds often result in significant blood loss.

 Incision